 - 2 teaspoons vanilla

-- 1/2 teaspoon baking soda
+- ½ teaspoon baking soda

-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

-- 1/4 teaspoon cinnamon
+- ¼ teaspoon cinnamon

-- 3/4 cup white chocolate chips
+- ¾ cup white chocolate chips

-- 3/4 cup semi-sweet chocolate chips
+- ¾ cup semi-sweet chocolate chips

 - 1 cup coconut

-- In a large size saucepan, melt the butter over medium heat.
-Once the butter is melted, remove from the heat and add the sugar.
-Stir until the sugar is well-incorporated and mostly smooth.
+- Preheat the oven to 325°F. In a large saucepan, melt the butter over medium heat.
+Once the butter has melted, remove it from the heat and add the sugar.
+Stir until the sugar is well incorporated and mostly smooth.
 Let cool for a few minutes.

 - While the mixture is cooling, mix together the dry ingredients and set aside.
-Whisk together the egg, egg yolk and vanilla and then add to the sugar and butter mixture.
+Whisk together the egg, egg yolk and vanilla, and then add to the sugar and butter mixture.

 - Bake for 10-12 minutes.
 Let cool for 1-2 minutes on the baking sheet and then remove to a wire rack.
-Enjoy!